GarrisonParrish/api-demo/README.md

 [Simple ISS info API](http://api.open-notify.org/)

 This API has two endpoints: `iss_now` and `astros`.
 Think of endpoints as functions, each with their own parameters and return values.
 For example, to get the names of all astronauts currently in space, simply add `"/astros.json"` to the URL.
 Try opening that URL in your browser.
 It's a bit of a mess, but you should see some names in what looks like a bunch of Python dictionaries.
 This is actually a file format called JSON, and it's a common and versatile file type that we can easily translate to Python dictionaries!
+Check out open_notify_extensions.md for more information.

 Here is a [simple guide](https://www.w3schools.com/python/python_json.asp) to using the JSON format with Python.